vinhta314/game-of-life-visualiser/README.md

 # game-of-life-visualiser
 ## Introduction
 ### Game of Life
 The "Game of Life" is a cellular automation model that was devised to simulate the evolutionary process.
-The sim
+The model consists of a 2-dimenstional grid where the cells can take on one of two states, 'dead' or 'alive'.
+The next evolutionary state is determined by current grid state.
+The evolutionary process is therefore entirely dependant on the initial state, making it a zero-player game.

+The next state of a cell is determined by the current state of its eight nearest neighbours.
+The rules are:
+* Any 'alive' cell with fewer than two 'alive' neighbours dies
+* Any 'alive' cell with two or three 'alive' neighbours remain 'alive'
+* Any 'alive' cell with more than three 'alive' neighbours dies
+* Any 'dead' cell with three 'alive' neighbours is revived

+Learn more about the "Game of Life" [here](http://mathworld.wolfram.com/GameofLife.html).

 ### Application

 ## Setup